 For a deeper dive into the embodied theory/praxis that informs the site, see this essay, published in Academic Labor: Research and Artistry.

-And here are some of the pieces I’ve done for the site in the last couple years:
+And here is some of the writing I’ve done for the site that I’m proudest of:

 - “Let’s Meet Up by the Water: A Reportback from ASLE 2017“